-The Ottawa Citizen is Ottawa’s oldest newspaper, tracing its roots back to 1845, when it was called The Bytown Packet then renamed The Citizenin 1851 – right around the time we were undergoing our own rebranding from Bytown to Ottawa.
+The Ottawa Citizen is Ottawa’s oldest newspaper, tracing its roots back to 1845, when it was called The Bytown Packet then renamed The Citizen in 1851 – right around the time the city was undergoing its own rebranding from Bytown to Ottawa.
 Over the years, the paper has undergone a lot of changes and reinventions, some in response to competition, many to suit the tastes of new owners – most recently a series of “media conglomerates” like CanWest Global and now Postmedia.

 But through it all, The Ottawa Citizen has been the capital city’s paper of record.
 Which is why I continue to subscribe, and care, through their recent declines and cuts, and even though I get most of my news online.
 Even more, I want my paper to get better.
 I want it to become the kind of paper other towns envy.

 But the sad truth?
 Most “old media” newspaper-driven brands are going through hard times.
 Declining ad revenue and increasing competition for online eyeballs are even requiring radical rethinking at old stalwarts like the New York Times.
 (Thanks Mark Scrivens for the Twitter tip-off).

 So there is a need for change.
 Here’s what the Citizen said about their new “four-platform” redesign:

 The strategy represents a bold investment in the future at a time when many newspapers are retrenching under pressure from an industry-wide slump in ad revenue.

 “We’ve reinvented each one of our products from the ground up — from a completely blank canvas,” said Wayne Parrish, chief operating officer of Postmedia Network Canada Corp. and the man in charge of transforming the business.”